 Healthy dietary behaviors are supported by access to healthy foods, and grocery stores are a major provider of these foods.
-There are 18 grocery establishments in the county, a rate of 18.01 per 100,000 population, which is relatively on par than the state and national rates of 17.46 and 20.66, respectively.
+Combined within the two counties, there were only ten grocery stores in 2019, resulting in a rate of 17.32 stores per 100,000 population, which is relatively on par than the state rates of 17.46.
 Grocery stores are defined as supermarkets and smaller grocery stores primarily engaged in retailing a general line of food, such as canned and frozen foods; fresh fruits and vegetables; and fresh and prepared meats, fish, and poultry.